 Chances are your business doesn't operate on magical teleportation travel yet.
 It requires the use of a commercial vehicle to transport your things and stuff like employees and equipment.
 With every trip comes the risk of accidents, injury, traffic violations, property damage, loss/theft and lawsuits.

-That's why it's important to know about the different types of commercial auto insurance available.
-Our independent agents are here to eliminate the hassle of searching on your own by walking you through a handpicked selection of top policies for you.
+That's why it's important to know about the different types of commercial auto coverage available.
+Our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a handpicked selection of top policies for you.

 What is Commercial Auto Insurance?